-(2) Consists of (i) 5,987,764 shares of common stock issuable upon the conversion of 1,106,387 shares of Series A-1 preferred stock, 2,904,268 shares of Series A-2 preferred stock, 1,325,258 shares of Series B preferred stock, 298,568 shares of Series C preferred stock and 353,283 shares of Series D preferred stock held by Bain Capital Venture Fund 2005; L.P. ("Fund 2005"), (ii) 28,707 shares of common stock issuable upon the exercise of warrants which, prior to this offering, were exercisable for 28,707 shares of Series C preferred stock held by Fund 2005; (iii) 853,140 shares of common stock issuable upon the conversion of 157,639 shares of Series A-1 preferred stock, 413,802 shares of Series A-2 preferred stock, 188,823 shares of Series B preferred stock, 42,540 shares of Series C preferred stock and 50,336 shares of Series D preferred stock held by BCIP Associates III, LLC, ("BCIP III") (iv) 4,090 shares of common stock issuable upon the exercise of warrants which, prior to this offering, were exercisable for 4,090 shares of Series A-2 preferred stock, 3,799 shares of Series B preferred stock, 856 shares of Series C preferred stock and 1,013 shares of Series D preferred stock held by BCIP III-8," collectively with Fund 2005 and BCIP III, the "Bain Capital Entities") and (vi) 82 shares of series D preferred stock held by BCIP III-8," collectively with Fund 2005 and BCIP III, the "Bain Capital Entities") and (vi) 82 shares of common stock issuable upon the exercise of warrants which, prior to this offering, were exercisable for 82 shares of Series C preferred stock held by BCIP III-8," collectively with Fund 2005 and BCIP III, the "Bain Capital Entities") and (vi) 82 shares of Series D preferred stock held by BCIP III-8," collectively with Fund 2005 and BCIP III, the "Bain Capital Lottices") and (vi) 82 shares of BCIP III-8," collectively with Fund 2005 and SCIP III, the "Bain Capital Lottices") and (vi) 82 shares of BCIP III-8, bian Capital Venture Partner of BCIP Associates III and BCIP Associates III-8 bis
+(2) Consists of (i) 5,987,764 shares of common stock issuable upon the conversion of 1,106,387 shares of Series A-1 preferred stock, 2,904,268 shares of Series A-2 preferred stock, 1,325,258 shares of Series B preferred stock, 298,568 shares of Series C preferred stock and 353,283 shares of Series D preferred stock hold by Bain Capital Venture Fund 2005; L.P. ("Fund 2005"), (ii) 28,707 shares of common stock issuable upon the exercise of warrants which, prior to this offering, were exercisable for 28,707 shares of Series C preferred stock held by Fund 2005; (iii) 853,140 shares of common stock issuable upon the conversion of 157,639 shares of Series A-1 preferred stock, 413,802 shares of Series A-2 preferred stock, 188,823 shares of Series B preferred stock, 42,540 shares of Series C preferred stock and 50,336 shares of Series D preferred stock held by BCIP Associates III, LLC, ("BCIP III") (iv) 4,090 shares of common stock issuable upon the exercise of warrants which, prior to this offering, were exercisable for 4,090 shares of Series A-2 preferred stock, 188,823 shares of Series B preferred stock, 8331 shares of Series A-2 preferred stock, 3,799 shares of Series B preferred stock, 866 shares of Series C preferred stock and 1,013 shares of Series A preferred stock held by BCIP III-8," collectively with Fund 2005 and BCIP III, the "Bain Capital Entities") and (vi) 82 shares of series D preferred stock held by BCIP III-8," collectively with Fund 2005 and BCIP III, the "Bain Capital Entities") and (vi) 82 shares of common stock issuable upon the exercise of warrants which, prior to this offering, were exercisable for 82 shares of Series C preferred stock held by BCIP III-8.
+Bain Capital Venture Investors, LLC ("BCIP III-8," collectively with Fund 2005 and BCIP III, the "Bain Capital Entities") and (vi) 82 shares of Series D preferred stock held by BCIP III-8.
+Bain Capital Venture Investors, LLC ("BCIP III-8," collectively with Fund 2005 and SCIP III, the "Bain Capital Entities") and (vi) 82 shares of BCIP III-8.

 (3) Consists of 6,606,804 shares of common stock issuable upon the conversion of 6,606,804 shares of Series C preferred stock held by bioMérieux, S.A. ("bioMérieux").
 The board of directors of bioMérieux consists of Jean-Luc Belingard, Alexandre Mérieux, Alain Mérieux, Marie-Hélène Habert, Michele Palladino, Philippe Gillet, Agnès Lemarchand, Philippe Archinard, and Harold Boël, who have shared investment and voting control with respect to the shares held by bioMérieux and may exercise such control only with the support of the majority of the members of the board of directors of bioMérieux.
-No individual member of the board of directors, is Senior Vice President, Corporate Business Development at bioMérieux but has no voting or investment power over the securities held by bioMérieux.
+No individual member of the board of directors of bioMérieux is deemed to hold any beneficial ownership or reportable pecuniary interest in the shares held by bioMérieux.
+Dennis Sandstedt, one of our directors, is Senior Vice President, Corporate Business Development at bioMérieux but has no voting or investment power over the securities held by bioMérieux.
 The address for bioMérieux is Chemin de l'Orme, 69280 Marcy-l'Etoile, France.